 - Once creation is complete, verify the created resource in the access control list.

-To terminate an API, follow these steps:
+To cancel the API, follow these steps.

-- Select the resource to terminate on the API List page and click the Terminate Service button.
+- On the API List page, select the resource to cancel and click the Cancel Service button.

-- When termination is complete, verify that the resource has been terminated on the API List page.
+- When the termination is complete, verify on the API List page that the resource has been terminated.

 Using Report